thosgood/this-weeks-finds/markdown/51-100/week100.md

 James Dolan came to U. C. Riverside in the fall of 1993, and ever since then, he and have been talking about n-categories and their role in physics.
 Most of the category theory I know, I learned in this process.
-It soon became clear that we needed a nice definition of n-category for all n in order to turn our hopes and dreams into theorems.
+It soon became clear that we needed a nice definition of $n$-category for all n in order to turn our hopes and dreams into theorems.
 After a while we started working pretty hard on this.
 His job was to come up with all the bright ideas, and mine was to get him to explain them, to try to